Online Teen Patti – How To Play Teen Patti

 Teen Patti literally translates to ‘Three Cards’; this aptly named game sees the players holding three cards in hand, and playing a simplified variation of poker with all the appeal of the original game, but without a massive time commitment.

 If you are looking for action-packed games and have no time to waste, Teen Patti is for you!.
-Head to India's best online casino and find out for yourself how easy it is to make some money playing Teen Patti.
+Head to India's award winning online casino and find out for yourself how easy it is to make some money playing Teen Patti.

 How to Play Online Teen Patti - Rules; A Quick Walkthrough